 Easy Rosebud Quilt Block Tutorial

-Today let's look at this Rosebud quilt block.
+Today let's look at the Rosebud quilt block.
 Other blocks go by the same name but this one first appeared in the publication called Aunt Martha Studios and it is also called Tea Rose.
-It only used four patches and half square triangles so it goes together quickly!
+This beginner-friendly 14" block only used half square triangles, squares and rectangles so it goes together quickly!
 Let's get started!

 Fabric Requirements for a 14" Finished Rosebud Quilt Block: